 To Cook the Rice

-- Transfer the well-drained rice to the inner pot of the Instant Pot and add the measured amount of water.
+- Transfer the well-drained rice to the inner pot of the Instant Pot and add the measured water.
+Here, I'm adding 1½ cups (360 ml) water for my 1½ cups rice.

 - Make sure the rice is level and evenly distributed in the pot.
 Close and lock the lid.